timlg07/Sojourner-under-Sabotage-Server/README.md

 Now the server runs and the frontend can be accessed at the port configured in the `application.properties`.

+## Common Deployment Errors and Solutions
+- Duplicate mapping after renaming/moving a controller ➡ `mvn clean`
+- Package org.junit.jupiter.api does not exist ➡ update the `jarsToInclude` setting in the application.properties
+- The `localhost.date.log` file is nearly empty ➡ look into `catalina.out`

 ## Test the API
 ```shell